-The alarm clock sounds and he immediately knocks it on the ground, breaking it.
+The alarm clock sounds and he immediately knocks it to the ground, breaking it.
 He opens his eyes and looks up at the ceiling for a while – tears rush down his face.

 He gets up, sits on the edge of the bed for a few moments and sighs.
 He gets undressed, puts on his socks, his underwear, and heads for the bathroom.
 He uses the toilet, washes his hands and proceeds to wash his teeth.
 He spits, he rinses, he washes his face and wipes it with the towel.
 He looks at himself in the mirror for a while – tears rush down his face.

 He goes back into the bedroom, gets dressed, and goes into the kitchen.
 He opens the refrigerator, takes out a carton of milk and notices it’s empty.
 He looks around the kitchen and grabs some oranges.
 He squeezes them and pours the juice into a tall glass.
 He sits down at the table, looks out the window at his neighbor in the apartment across the courtyard watering her flowers and takes a sip of orange juice – tears rush down his face.

 He finishes his juice, gets up, goes to put his shoes on, his jacket, and he grabs his umbrella and his briefcase.
 He heads out into the pouring rain, walks for five minutes towards the bus station and notices he’s about to miss the bus.
 He runs as fast as he can and manages to get into the bus just as the door closes and his umbrella gets caught in it.
 He’s forced to sit next to the door until the next bus stop when the door opens again.
-He takes a look at his umbrella and realizes it’s broken – tears rush down his face.
+He looks at his umbrella and realizes it’s broken – tears rush down his face.